LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>ScriptReader</b> on a local computer.

-The instructions below are for Windows operating systems **(I am still debugging the code for it to work on Windows)**, but the code should run nicely on Linux as well.
+The instructions below are for Windows operating systems, and while I am not 100% sure that it is able to run on Windows, I made every effort to adapt the code so that it would be compatible, but the code runs very nicely on Linux.

 <b>Step 1</b>- Install <b>PyTorch</b> (Required Fastai library to convert images into a format usable for deep learning) using the following command (or the equivalent command found at https://pytorch.org/get-started/locally/ suitable to your system):
 ```